draft9/wordpress-taxonomy-selector/README.md

 - Automatically selects all child terms when a parent is selected.
 - Automatically deselects all child terms when a parent is unchecked.
 - Automatically selects parent and grandparent terms when a child is selected.
 - Works for multiple taxonomies (e.g., "occasions" and "locations").
+- NOTE - This only seems to work on custom taxonomies.
+I also made the taxonomies with metabox and hasnt been tested with others

 ## 🔹 Why This is Useful
 - Saves time when assigning categories or locations.